Güigüe

-Güigüe (pronounced Gwigwe) is a city in the south of the Valencia Lake, in Carabobo, Venezuela.
-It is the capital of the Carlos Arvelo Municipality and of the Güigüe parish.
-The Güigüe River flows through the city, draining in Lake Valencia.
+Guigue (pronounced Gwigwe) is a city in the south of the Valencia Lake, in Carabobo, Venezuela.
+It is the capital of the Carlos Arvelo Municipality and of the Guigue parish.
+The Guigue River flows through the city, draining in Lake Valencia.

 Etymology

 According to the Venezuelan polygraph Dr. Lisandro Alvarado, the etymology of Güigüe comes from the indigenous Caribbean toponymy "UIUE", which means axe, or thunderstone, origin attributable to the indigenous people of the contours of the Lake of Tacarigua or Valencia.

 History

 The origin Güigüe, until now, has remained uncertain, but most historians say that Güigüe was founded in 1724, in the church of Our Lady of Rosary the oldest book found by Bishop Mariano Martí is a parish record book that was from 1724, when the parish was served by a priest named Cura Capellán.
 And this book was written on its front page in calligraphy the following sentence: "3 de mayo de 1724 en el valle de Nuestra Señora del Rosario de Güigüe" (May 3rd, 1724 in the Valley of Our Lady of the Rosary of Güigüe).
 On the other hand, Don Torcuato Manzo Núñez, who in his book "Historia del estado Carabobo", cites that Güigüe was founded in 1747.